-This solution will of course mean extra cost, in particular medical spaying and neutering costs and will also tie you in to a continuous cycle of rabbit ownership and bonding.
+This solution will of course mean extra cost, in particular medical spaying and neutering costs, and will also tie you into a continuous cycle of rabbit ownership and bonding.
 We find that the more bunnies we have, the more entertaining they are (but that’s just us!).

-Which Rabbit Pairing is the Best?
+Which rabbit pairing is the best?

 The very best pairing of rabbits is a male and a female but males/males, and female/female pairings can also be successful.
 All bunnies cohabiting with another rabbit should be neutered or spayed.
 These procedures will not only to prevent unplanned pregnancies in male and female pairings but also help to relax rabbits and prevent medical issues such as cancer.

-Guinea pigs, have been known to live with rabbits and if you have this pairing currently with no problems then you should not separate them.
+Guinea pigs have been known to live with rabbits and if you have this pairing currently with no problems then you should not separate them.
 However, you should never intentionally choose a guinea pig for the sole purpose of being a rabbit companion.

-Rabbits will never understand a guinea pigs strange squeaks just as a guinea pig won’t understand why this floppy eared animal keeps twitching its nose!
+Rabbits will never understand a guinea pigs strange squeaks just as a guinea pig won’t understand why this floppy-eared animal keeps twitching its nose!
 Both of these pets have a different language and needs which can only be met by spending time with their own species.
 Fights could also break out and these usually don’t end well for the guinea pig.

 The cost of bringing an extra rabbit into your home isn’t quite as expensive as you may think.
 You will of course pay a little extra for groceries and fresh vegetables but you probably won’t notice especially as a pair of bonded bunnies will share everything.
 Straw, veggies, pellets, toys, housing – everything!

 Where you may incur a little extra cost is veterinary fees.
-Spaying or neutering is an essential procedure before putting a new pair of rabbits together, not just to prevent unwanted litters but the more relaxed manner of bonded rabbits will help with the bonding process, especially in same sex pairings.
+Spaying or neutering is an essential procedure before putting a new pair of rabbits together, not just to prevent unwanted litters but the more relaxed manner of bonded rabbits will help with the bonding process, especially in same-sex pairings.

 Rabbits will also require regular health checks and yearly injections but some of these costs can be avoided by adopting a second bunny rather than buying.
 Adopted rabbits are often neutered or spayed and inoculated before being re-homed.

-It’s becoming more widely understood that rabbits need companions and although there will be some extra cost with two rabbits the overall benefits and improvement in health and well-being your rabbit will get when it has a friend of his own species will far outweigh those costs.
+It’s becoming more widely understood that rabbits need companions and although there will be some extra cost with two rabbits the overall benefits and improvement in health and well-being your rabbit will get when it has a friend of its own species will far outweigh those costs.

 In normal circumstances, once trust is established most rabbit pairs can be bonded, however, there are always exceptions and you might find you have a rabbit who’s just not interested.
-This can be an issue, after all how would you know if your rabbit will be happy with your choice of companion or even if it will bond with a new rabbit at all?
+This can be an issue, after all, how would you know if your rabbit will be happy with your choice of companion or even if it will bond with a new rabbit at all?